prayagyadav/ColumnarHEP/Readme.md

 Description of the contents :

 - **Notebooks:** This folder contains the Jupyter Notebooks used for data analysis.
 Provide a brief description of each notebook, its objectives, and how it utilizes the data from the two folders.
-  - `speedtest.ipynb`: Description of notebook 1.
-  - `UprootAndAwkward.ipynb`: Description of notebook 2.
-  - `Coffea.ipynb`: Description of notebook 3.
+  - `speedtest.ipynb`: This compares the compilation time for different idioms and libraries relevant for analysis.
+  - `UprootAndAwkward.ipynb`: This is the main jupyter notebook associated with ColumnarI.pptx.
+This file contains my notes on Uproot and Awkward Array.
+For this I have followed the [Uproot and Awkward array FNAL HATS](https://indico.cern.ch/event/1186603//) .
+  - `Coffea.ipynb`: This is the main jupyter notebook associated with ColumnarII.pptx (Upcoming; Not yet finished!).
+This file contains my notes on Uproot and Awkward Array.
+For this I have followed the [Coffea FNAL HATS](https://indico.cern.ch/event/1297678/) .
   - `SimpleAnalysisExplained.ipynb`: A simple analysis to get a Z boson peak with single Electron dataset.
+This utilises the knowledge of uproot and awkward array only.
+Try this after going through UprootAndAwkward.ipynb .

 - **Data:** This folder contains the datasets used in the notebooks.
 Explain the purpose of each dataset and any data preprocessing steps you've taken.

 - **Presentations:** This folder contains the Presentation explaining the general concepts of data analysis used in this project.
 Provide a brief overview of the topics covered in the presentation.

-- **Other files:** (If you have any other relevant files, such as a requirements.txt or configuration files, mention them here.)

 ## Requirements

-List the software and libraries required to run the Jupyter Notebooks and any additional dependencies.
-For example:
+Softwares and libraries required to run the Jupyter Notebooks and additional dependencies :

 - Python 3.8 or higher
 - Jupyter Notebook or Jupyter Lab